 In terms of educational requirements, Higher Education Administration degree holders will have typically studied the following courses while in college:

-Education & Curriculum Training
+- Education & Curriculum Training

-Skills & Abilities Required
+Skills & Abilities Required for Education Administrators

-Employment Information & Specialization
+Employment Information & Administration Specializations

 For students that earn a college degree in Higher Education Administration, there are several fields of specialization that one can pursue.
 The options range from registration, enrollment, finance, facilities, management, leadership, student life, admissions, housing, operations, and fundraising to name a few possible specialty tracks within higher education administration.

-Job Growth, Salary, and Related Fields
+Job Growth, Salary, and Related Education Fields